zenet-fp/The-Zenet-Algorithm/README.md

 # Essence

-The folder 'Attempts' holds different py files which are my (failed) attempts to solve the problem mentioned above.
+The folder 'Algorithm Attempt' holds different py files which are my (failed) attempts to solve the problem mentioned above.
 By no means is this a perfect solution or credible one, just an attempt by a computer science enthusiast.